 Yet, and that’s a big “yet,” as much as I was taken by Plečnik’s Ljubljana, my heart kept pulling me to a different part of the city – one where a rawer, more-modern, in-your-face sensibility has taken hold.

-I had known about Ljubljana’s most-famous squat, Metelkova Mesto, for many years, but I was unaware until this most-recent trip that the city also has a second, possibly even larger, squat – called “Rog” – closer to the historic center (see the map plot, below).
+I had known about Ljubljana’s most-famous squat, Metelkova Mesto, for many years, but I was unaware until this most-recent trip that the city also has a second, even larger, squat – called “Rog” – closer to the historic center (see the map plot, below).
 By “squat,” I mean a former, disused public or private space -- Metelkova was an old army barracks, Rog a bicycle factory – that was abandoned and eventually occupied by students.
 Metelkova was first squatted in the early '90s; while Rog celebrated its 12th anniversary during my visit.

 Once I had walked through Rog's big gate and into its junk-strewn front yard on the second night of my trip, I knew I had found my people.

 As I write these words, the legal situation of both places remains unresolved, though Metelkova was a declared a national cultural heritage site in 2006, so it at least enjoys protected status.
-The squatters at Rog are currently locked in a protracted courtroom battle with the city and potential developers, who look on with envy at the squat’s choice riverfront location, just a mile (1.6 km) east of the Triple Bridge.
+The squatters at Rog are currently locked in a courtroom battle with the city and potential developers, who look on with envy at the squat’s choice riverfront location, just a mile (1.6 km) east of the Triple Bridge.
 No one knows whether it will carry on or one day soon be forced to close down.
 The fact, though, that Ljubljana can apparently accommodate these two brazen acts of civil disobedience without a full-on freak-out speaks volumes about the maturity and tolerance of the society generally.

 Throughout this story, I’ve posted photos of both squats so that readers can see what they look like and, possibly, glean a little of their allure.
 The evolution and appearance of the two are fascinating to compare.